Tracking controllability on moving targets for parabolic equations: Open problems and possible extensions

 \section{Open problems and possible extensions}

 In this section, we would like to provide some additional remarks and propose some relevant open problems: \begin{itemize} \item \textbf{Analytic form of controls.} Under very specific setting, we can provide explicit formulas for the controls.
+This can be done with the flatness approach (see \cite{fliess1995flatness} or \cite{Levine2009}, for example, for the explanation and references of this method in Control Theory).
 Consider the following system:

 If $s\in(1,2)$ and $w_1$, $w_2$ are two Gevrey functions of order $s$ (for the definition and a first application of this functions to controllability of parabolic equations, see \cite{laroche1998motion} or \cite{laroche2000motion}) that annihilate at $t=0$, then there are $v_0$ and $v_L$ Gevrey functions of order $s$ such that the solution of \eqref{con:heat0bis} satisfies: